-Personal Training 101 - A Guide to Making Fitness Your Career
+Personal Training 101 - A Guide to Making Health & Fitness Your Career

 There is a certain type of glamour associated with health and fitness.
 We look to the agents of both – fitness instructors, personal trainers, nutritionists – for easy answers to tough questions.
 We assume only the luckiest get a chance to turn good genes into lucrative careers.
 We rarely ask what happens behind the scenes because, well, isn’t it all about the end result?

 This tendency to romanticise fitness based roles has driven major industry changes, particularly for personal trainers.
 According to UKActive, 87% of experienced fitness professionals believe new recruits now have ‘unrealistic expectations.’
 They say many aspiring trainers lack social skills, business acumen and practical abilities.

 For many, the internet is the main offender.
 Streaming platforms like YouTube allow anybody to dub themselves a ‘fitness influencer.’
 On social media, the only requirement is a passion for exercise.
 You don’t need qualifications to gain a loyal following.
 So, it can fuel the belief that personal training is easy.

 It’s a myth that gyms are keen to dispel, as they work hard to find skilled recruits.
 They want hopefuls to celebrate the rewards of fitness careers, but also to respect the blood, sweat and tears needed to make them a success.
 It takes more than passion, more than knowledge even.
 Personal training requires grit, patience, resilience and a tolerance for hard graft.